pubnub/chat-engine/guide/concepts/user/users.md

 me.update({color: getColor()});
 ```

-Then we can listen for the state event in other windows via {@link ChatEngine#event:$"."state}:
+Then we can listen for the state event in other windows via {@link ChatEngine#event:$"."state $.state}:

 ```
 ChatEngine.global.on('$.state', (payload) => {